Force Majeure (Tangerine Dream album)

 The distortion of the bass sequence on "Thru Metamorphic Rocks" was the result of a burnt-out transistor in the mixing desk.
 When the band heard the result, they decided to keep it.

 Force Majeure is Tangerine Dream's fourth-biggest-selling album in the UK, reaching No. 26 and spending 7 weeks on the chart.

-Monique Froese's rear cover artwork collage includes an image of a man's lower face, apparently a photograph of a sculpture, which looks extremely like classical composer Ludwig van Beethoven.
+Monique Froese's rear cover artwork collage includes an image of a man's lower face, apparently a photograph of a sculpture, which looks extremely like the death-mask of classical composer Ludwig van Beethoven.
 His musical influence (heard particularly in some of the harmonic and melodic progressions in Tangerine Dream's music) may possibly be the 'force majeure' to which the album title refers.
+The closing section of the title track also uses La Folia, Op.5, No.12 a classical piece of music by Arcangelo Corelli in 1700.

 Use in other media

 Remixed excerpts of "Force Majeure" and "Cloudburst Flight" titled "Lana" and "Guido The Killer Pimp" respectively, were used on the film soundtrack of Risky Business while a remixed excerpt of "Thru Metamorphic Rocks" titled "Igneous" was used on the film Thief.
 A heavily remixed version was played live in 2003, and later released as "Meta Morph Magic" on the DM 4 album.
 In 1991, Christopher Franke played "Cloudburst Flight" as part of his solo London Concert.